How to grow cosmos – top tips for growing these colorful flowers

 Move seedlings to a cold frame or light, sheltered spot for a few weeks before planting out to harden them off.
 This will result in 'much faster growing and longer-lasting flowers,' says gardening guru Monty Don on his blog.
 He also recommends doing the same for young cosmos that are bought in the garden center, too.

-If you choose to direct sow cosmos outdoors, this is a low-maintenance choice that creates a beautiful cottage garden aesthetic.
+If you choose to direct sow cosmos outdoors, this is a low-maintenance choice that is beautiful for a cottage garden idea.
 'I place them in groups so they make drifts and clumps rather than straight lines,' says Monty.

 - Rake your seedbed area to remove any clumps of soil and achieve a crumbly texture;